 Since the beginning of the COVID-19 pandemic, we have worked hard to understand the changing landscape in Kenya and work with our staff and schools to devise a suitable strategy.
-Students all attended school during term one (Kenyan academic year begins in January) but lost about a month of in-person education as Kenyan schools closed the week of March 16.
+Students all attended school during term one (the Kenyan academic year begins in January) but lost about a month of in-person education as Kenyan schools closed the week of March 16.
 Since that time, Ngong Road Children’s Foundation (NRCF) case managers have remained in contact with all families in our program and we have supported in-home and online education to the extent possible.
 We began regular food distribution in late March and are now feeding 300 families on a regular schedule.
 Our offices have been kept open on a limited basis and we continue to monitor the changing situation.

 School Reopening Schedule Delayed